RealtyOffer/realty-offer-frontend/src/pages/agents.md

       body: >-
-        The automated bidding works two ways: choose to discount your commission for a sale or offer part of your commission for a purchase, allowing the consumer to use it towards their closing costs.
+        The automated bidding works two ways: choose to discount your commission for a sale or offer part of your commission for a purchase, allowing the consumer to use the proceeds towards their closing costs and pre-paid items.
 The amount is up to you!
     - body: >-
         Within 24 hours, clients will choose their best offer and connect with a compatible agent in seconds.
 All on your smartphone.